First Time User? Enroll now.

 Home > Health Library > Ear Infections

 Middle ear infections are caused by bacteria and viruses.
-A small tube connects your ear to your throat.
-These two tubes are called eustachian tubes (say "yoo-STAY-shee-un").
-A cold can cause this tube to swell.
-When the tube swells enough to become blocked, it can trap fluid inside your ear.
+A small tube (eustachian tube) connects your ear to your throat.
+A cold can cause this tube to swell, blocking it and trapping fluid inside your ear.
 This makes it a perfect place for germs to grow and cause an infection.

 The main symptom is an earache.
-It can be mild, or it can hurt a lot.
+It can be mild or may hurt a lot.
 Babies and young children may be fussy.
 They may pull at their ears and cry.
 They may have trouble sleeping.
 They may also have a fever.

-Your doctor will talk to you about your child's symptoms.
-Then he or she will look into your child's ears.
-A special tool with a light lets the doctor see if the eardrum is red and if there is fluid behind it.
+Your doctor will ask about symptoms.
+Then your doctor will look into your ears.
+A special tool with a light lets the doctor see if the eardrum is infected and if there is fluid behind it.
 This exam is rarely uncomfortable.
-It bothers some children more than others.
+There may be tests, such as hearing tests.

 Your doctor may prescribe antibiotics.
 Antibiotics are recommended for children under 6 months old and for children at high risk for complications.
 But ear infections often get better without them.
-Talk about this with your doctor.
-Whether you use them will depend on how old your child is and how bad the infection is.
+Talk with your doctor.
+Whether you use antibiotics will depend on how bad the infection is.
 For children, it also will depend on the child's age.

-Minor surgery to put tubes in the ears may help if your child has hearing problems or repeat infections.
+Minor surgery to put tubes in the ears may help for repeat infections or hearing problems.

 Health Tools help you make wise health decisions or take action to improve your health.

 Swelling from an allergy or an infection in the nose, sinuses, or throat can block the eustachian tubes, which connect the middle ears to the throat.
-So air can't reach the middle ear.
+Because of the blocked tube, air can't reach the middle ear.
 This creates a vacuum and suction, which pulls fluid and germs from the nose and throat into the middle ear.
 The swollen tube prevents this fluid from draining.
-The fluid is a perfect breeding ground for bacteria or viruses to grow into an ear infection.
+The fluid is a perfect place for bacteria or viruses to grow into an ear infection.

 Inflammation and fluid buildup can occur without infection and cause a feeling of stuffiness in the ears.
 This is known as otitis media with effusion.